 Guerrieri: Progress: Five Sandburg Songs (2006) (PDF, 823 Kb)

 Some more composing, tossed into the ether.
 Church business first: a new hymn and a new introit, plugging gaps in this spring’s calendar.
 The song cycle is an old one that I managed to rescue from a forgotten hard drive.
 The style is interesting to me because it’s intricate in a way that I gave up not long after, but I played through it and I still kind of like it.
 (Now, if I could only find those choral folk song arrangements from the late 90s….)

-Boston Globe, January 31, 2019.
+Boston Globe, May 2, 2019.